diego1389/dev_docs/AWS/Cloud certified practitioner/Cloud practitioner certif notes.md

         - It is possible to create an EBS volume and leave them unatached.
         - Instance details root device and block devices (EBS volumes).
         - A volume is created when you create your EC2 instance.
-        - EC2 -> Elastic Block Store -> Volumes -> Create volume -> gp2 -> change size -> availability zone must be in the same zone as your instance -> create volume.
+        - EC2 -> Elastic Block Store -> Volumes -> Create volume -> gp2 (General purpose)-> change size -> availability zone must be in the same zone as your instance -> create volume.
         - Select the volume -> actions -> Attach volume -> select your instance.
         - To check it Go to instances -> select your instance -> Select the Storage tab.
         - ESB volumes that do not have delete in termination set to true will persist even if you delete the instance.
-        - EBS snapshots: you can make snapshots of your volumes and copy them across AZ or regions.
+        - **EBS snapshots:** you can make snapshots of your volumes (backup) and copy them across AZ or regions.
             - Select Volume -> Actions -> Create snapshot
             - To verify the goto to EBS -> Snapshots (under volumes).
             - The snapshot is available in your region, not to specific AZ (availability zone).